zecellomaster/the-projection-room/2021 MLS/MLS Methodology.md

 Where dr is the difference in Elo ratings.
 The home team has 100 points added onto their rating.

 3) Using the games' results, add/subtract the number of points calculated (rounded to the nearest integer) to the both of the team's ratings.
 This system is zero sum, meaning that the number of points both teams receive is equal and opposite to each other (e.g. Team A gets 2 points, Team B will lose 2 points).
 If a team is expected to win, the number of points they gain is *less* than the number that they would drop if they lost (or in some cases, draw) the match.
-Conversely, if a team is expected to lose, the would shed a fewer number of points than what they would gain if they won (or in some cases, draw).
+Conversely, if a team is expected to lose, they would shed a fewer number of points than what they would gain if they won (or in some cases, draw).

 4) This process is done chronologically for every MLS game ever played.
 After each match, the teams' Elos are updated and used to calculate their next matches and so on.
 At the end of each season, the ratings are [regressed to the mean](https://en.wikipedia.org/wiki/Regression_toward_the_mean) Elo of 1500 by a factor of 1 to 3.
 This helps account for personnel changes as well as the fact that a team could have just had a lucky or unlucky season.